View the IAM Access Analyzer findings dashboard - Amazon Identity and Access Management

 1. Open the IAM console at https://console.amazonaws.cn/iam/.

-3. Choose an analyzer from the External access analyzer dropdown.
-A summary of the findings for the analyzer is displayed in the External access findings section.
+6. Choose Update.
+A summary of the findings for the selected external and internal access analyzers is displayed in the Resource access findings section.

-In the preceding image, the external access findings dashboard is visible from within the Summary page:
+In the preceding image, the resource findings dashboard is visible from within the Summary page.

-1. The Active findings section includes the number of active findings for public access and the number of active findings that provide access outside of the account or organization.
+1. The Active findings section includes the number of active findings for public access, the number of active findings that provide access outside of the account or organization, and the number of active internal access findings for the selected analyzers.
 Choose a number to list all of the active findings of each type.

 Note